iMoonDay/MagnetCraft/README.md

 **Creature Magnet**: Right-click mob can forcibly attract mobs, consuming 1 durability/stick every 30 seconds, and consuming durability at a shorter interval of 300 when multiple at the same time, repaired with golden apples, attraction range 30.

-**Mineral Magnet**: The mineral stored during synthesis is empty, the magnet can be synthesized with ore products (such as coal, crude iron, crude gold, gold grains, diamonds and other ore default drops) to increase the search ability of a certain ore, when used to find minerals in the range of 20 * 20 * 20 * 20 centered on the player and automatically dig into the backpack, each use costs 5 levels of experience, and consumes different durability according to different minerals, while entering cooling, durability 576, repaired with emerald.
+**Mineral Magnet**: The mineral stored during synthesis is empty, the magnet can be synthesized with ore products (such as coal, crude iron, crude gold, gold grains, diamonds and other ore default drops) to increase the search ability of a certain ore, when used to find minerals in the range of 20 * 20 * 20 centered on the player and automatically dig into the backpack, each use costs 5 levels of experience, and consumes different durability according to different minerals, while entering cooling, durability 576, repaired with emerald.

-**Magnet Controller**: Control all the attraction functions of itself, can consume 1 point of durability to temporarily obtain 1 minute demagnetization effect, durability 100, repair with flint. **Shortcut: Default R. **
+**Magnet Controller**: Control all the attraction functions of itself, can consume 1 point of durability to temporarily obtain 1 minute demagnetization effect, durability 100, repair with flint. **Shortcut: Default R**

-**Crop Magnet**: Similar to the mineral magnet, find crops in the 30*30*30 range centered on the player, consume satiety per use, and consume durability according to the quantity, while going into cooling, durability 2048, repaired with golden carrots.
+**Crop Magnet**: Similar to the mineral magnet, find crops in the 30 * 30 * 30 range centered on the player, consume satiety per use, and consume durability according to the quantity, while going into cooling, durability 2048, repaired with golden carrots.

 **Portable Demagnetizer**: Fits inside a backpack to prevent attraction from non-player entities within a certain range.